jitendracoder/uitask/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Please see below points.

+1- first run this file you have angukar cli and npm node in your system 2- clone and download the zip file.
+3- open the folder in vs code.
+4- run npm install or npm update command.
+5- run ng serve command